 We do everything from inside the big pizza factory now.

 If you haven’t heard, we’ve been bought out.
 Papa John’s, for the price of $18,000, now owns everything The Shocker does.
 Surprisingly Lord John is quite hands-off so far, though, so not much is going to change for now, and we doubt he’ll ever see this either, so I’m going to be candid and accurate with you about everything.
 Lord John keeps us all in one small office, a tinny box of a room beneath one of the gigantic dough chutes in the Papa John’s Pizza Factory.
 Outside the windows, streaming by, are the glorious tomato sauce rivers.
 It is said that if you drink of these red rivers, your blood will feel infinite.
 Thus far none of us have dared to try.
-The men who make the pizzas, standing between our office, which clangs like the inside of a gutter in a hail storm, and the rivers, these are not very nice men to look at.
-And when these pizza-making men see our eyes peering between those blinds we look at and dream about those rivers through, they seem to mean violence if we ever get near them.
+The men who make the pizzas, standing between the rivers and our office — which clangs like the inside of a gutter in a hail storm — these are not very nice men to look at.
+And when these pizza-making men see our eyes peering between the blinds of the office windows, when we peep through so to dream about those rivers, these men seem to mean violence if we ever get near their red flow.